-For consideration which I acknowledge, I grant to Al Ain Farms (“Company”) and Company’s assigns, licensees, and successors, the right to use my son/daughter’s video for their social media and digital assets and campaigns.
+For consideration which I acknowledge, I grant to Al Ain Farms (“Company”) and Company’s representatives, licensees, and successors, the right to use my son/daughter’s video for their social media and digital assets and campaigns.

 I grant the right to use my name and image for the purposes listed above in all forms and media, including composite or modified representations, and waive the right to inspect or approve versions of image used for publication or the written copy that may be used in connection with the images.